howardginsburg/AzureArcTraining/README.md

 Note, there are many [built-in](https://docs.microsoft.com/en-us/azure/azure-arc/servers/policy-reference) policy definitions for Azure Arc to consider.

-## 5. Setup Insights on Windows VM
+## 5. Setup Insights on Windows Server

 1. Open your Arc Server for Windows VM in the Portal.
 2. Select 'Insights'